 Behavioral Psychologist Reported Salary

 U.S. Bureau of Labor Statistics

 Schools for Behavioral Psychology Degrees

-These programs can usually be found under the title of “Behavioral Science.”
+These programs can usually be found under the “Behavioral Science.”
 Behavioral science is an umbrella term for the study of behavior - psychology is a subdiscipline within the larger study of behavioral science.
 The degree may also be labeled “Behavioral Neuroscience.)
-As you search for colleges, be sure to directly meet with professors and advisors to discuss the courses that will be involved in each degree program.
+As you search for colleges, meet directly with professors and advisors to discuss the courses involved in each degree program.